Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ### Camera settings

-I have respect for every app developer that deals with Camera2 and indeed timelapse app developers. *sigh*
+I have respect for every app developer that deals with Camera2 and indeed time-lapse app developers. *sigh*

 One issue I had when previously implementing manual camera controls was with white balance.
 For some reason, manual white balance wouldn't switch back to auto unless ISO and shutter speed were also set to auto.